ninabarzh/broomstick/content/posts/State-of-ai-driven-surveillance-2025.md

 ## Privacy vs. security tensions

 [Federated learning](https://indigo.tymyrddin.dev/docs/landscape/hybrid.html#federated-learning) and privacy-preserving AI are all the rage in marketing decks.
-Apple champions on-device processing, which is lovely—until you realise your phone still knows more about you than your best mate.
+Apple champions on-device processing, which is lovely, until you realise your phone still knows more about you than your best mate.

 The US, meanwhile, warns of AI-enabled disinformation, though it’s unclear if the concern is ethical or competitive.